santivediap/fullstackapp-microservices-kubernetes/README.md

 > I hope you find this helpful!
 If you want to add useful info or good practices, feel free to make a pull request 😁
 >
 > __HAPPY CODING!__ 🤩

+PD: I accidentally set another image on my deployment while taking the pictures so you will see the pods are named different.
+Don't worry, It should work fine